Actively Recruiting

 - Acute pharyngitis, tonsillitis, or upper respiratory tract infections

-- Acute exacerbations of respiratory diseases such as asthma, bronchitis, or COPD
+- Acute exacerbations of respiratory diseases like asthma, bronchitis, or COPD

-- Acute arrhythmias or severe heart diseases including congenital or valvular disease
+- Acute arrhythmias or severe heart disease including congenital or valvular conditions

 - Severe liver or kidney dysfunction requiring replacement therapy